 In the early 1980’s the Scottish Rite Masons began to address the need for training of teachers of dyslexic students in Lubbock, West Texas and Eastern New Mexico.
 In cooperation with the Lubbock Independent School District, Texas Tech University and the Texas Scottish Rite Hospital for Children in Dallas, the first class of teachers met in June 1984.
 Aylett R. Cox and members of her staff from the Dean Learning Center of Dallas came to Lubbock to lead in the establishment of the teacher training program.
 The Center received certification of completion of the Alphabetic Phonics Center Certification Program from the Aylett Royal Cox Institute in May 1988.
-The center became one of five such centers in the United States.
+The Center became one of five such centers in the United States.
 In honor of the first director, the program was named The Lena W. Waters Memorial Alphabetic Phonics Teacher Training Program.
 On October 19, 1997, the SRLCWT was declared an ALTA Accredited Center by the Academic Language Therapy Association Centers Council.
-The International Multisensory Language Education Council (IMSLEC), the current governing body, reaffirmed the accreditation in 2002.
-In 2007, the center’s training program was renamed, The Dyslexia Therapist Training Course and was reaccredited.
+The International Multisensory Language Education Council (IMSLEC), the current governing body, reaffirmed the accreditation in 2002 and in 2007.
 The most current reaccreditation was awarded in 2015.

 The directors of the Scottish Rite Learning Center of West Texas brought leadership, knowledge, vision, and commitment to the ongoing growth and success.
 Much of Center’s success was due to the relationship between the director and her co-workers.